JayeshHadke/Cryptography-Network-Security/README.md

 We used a word called Transform, because we have many types of algorithm to form cipher data / secured data .

+We can see Opponent is mentioned and can access your data when data trasmission takes place thought transmission medium.
+Opponents are the those who wanted to steal your information and they can only get this during a data transmission.

 Onces a transformed data is ready which is called as Secured Data, data transmission takes place to send a data.
 As you can see there is a Trusted Third Party is mentioned in the diagram, It is use to make a Trusted / Secured Connection between two ends (Specially Use for Banking Perpose) and gives SSL(Secure Sockets Layer) certificate to the end users, about this we will discuss in last module.

 **Four Major Task Of Security Model**

 - Design an Algorithm
 - Generate the Secret Key
-- Develop a methods for Distribution of Security Info and Sharing of Information
+- Develop a methods for Distribution of Security Info (Specially in Symmetric Encryption / Cryptography) and Sharing of Information
 - Specify a protocol